emk/srcdupchk/README.md

 2. For each file in the directory tree, check whether it is binary by looking at the first 512 characters.
 If any of these characters are NULL, or more than 10% have the high bit set, assume the file is binary.

 3. For each non-binary file:
-  a.
-Read in all the lines in the file.
+    - Read in all the lines in the file.
-  b.
-Normalize lines by removing the characters " \t\r/*{}".
+    - Normalize lines by removing the characters " \t\r/*{}".
 This attempts to correct for differences in whitespace, commenting style and brace placement.
-  c.
-Discard empty lines and all lines beginning with "#include".
+    - Discard empty lines and all lines beginning with "#include".
 The latter don't contain useful information, and tend to generate false positives for small shred sizes.
-  d.
-Group the remaining lines into overlapping N-line chunks and calculate a 128-bit cryptographic hash for each chunk.
+    - Group the remaining lines into overlapping N-line chunks and calculate a 128-bit cryptographic hash for each chunk.

 About cryptographic hashes: On average, you'd have to look at 18,446,744,073,709,551,616 such chunks before two cryptographic hashes matched accidentally.
 This number is about 9 billion times larger than the number of chunks in GM's infamous 2 billion line codebase—probably the largest in the world.
 Modern operating systems typically contain between 1 million and 100 million chunks.